 Are smart people overrated?
 What can pit bulls teach us about crime?
 Why are problems like homelessness easier to solve than to manage?
 How do we hire when we can't tell who's right for the job?
 Gladwell explores the minor geniuses, the underdogs and the overlooked, and reveals how everyone and everything contains an intriguing story.
 What the Dog Saw is Gladwell at his very best - asking questions and seeking answers in his inimitable style.

-In this provocative and inspiring book, Malcolm Gladwell looks at everyone from rock stars to professional athletes, software billionaires to scientific geniuses, to show that the story of success is far more surprising, and far more fascinating, than we could ever have imagined.
+Malcolm Gladwell shows why the story of success is far more surprising, and more fascinating, than we could ever imagine

-'Trust my snap judgement, buy this book: you'll be delighted' The New York Times
+'Trust my snap judgement, buy this book: you'll be delighted' David Brooks, The New York Times

 'Superb ... this wonderful book should be compulsory reading' New Statesman